Range Map

 Overview

-The SportCruiser is one of the most successful Light Sport Aircraft ever built, a Czech-designed all-metal two-seater that briefly wore Piper colors as the “PiperSport” in 2010 and 2011.
-Today it is sold and supported as the SportCruiser, and in its EASA-certified form as the PS-28 Cruiser, by Czech Sport Aircraft.
-It remains in production and is a favorite of flight schools and recreational pilots for its modern construction, wide cockpit, and low operating costs.
+The CZAW SportCruiser is a Czech all-metal two-seater that briefly wore Piper colors as the “PiperSport” in 2010 and 2011.
+Today it is sold and supported as the SportCruiser, and in its EASA-certified form as the PS-28 Cruiser, by Cruiser Aircraft (formerly Czech Sport Aircraft).
+It remains in production, with close to 600 built, and is common among flight schools and recreational pilots for its modern construction, wide cockpit, and low operating costs.

-Power comes from the 100 hp Rotax 912 ULS, a light, smooth four-cylinder that sips roughly 4.6 gph and runs happily on mogas or 100LL.
-The airplane cruises around 98 KTAS (93 KIAS at 75% power) and carries two people the better part of 500 nm.
-With a clean stall well under the sport-pilot threshold, it qualifies for sport-pilot operation under the FAA’s MOSAIC light-sport rules, which keeps it relevant to the widest possible range of pilots.
+Power comes from the 100 hp Rotax 912 ULS, a light, smooth four-cylinder that sips roughly 4.6 gph and runs on mogas or 100LL.
+The airplane cruises around 98 knots true and carries two people the better part of 500 nm.
+For a flight school or a recreational owner who wants modern glass, elbow room, and mogas economy in a factory-built Light-Sport, the SportCruiser is one of the most widely produced choices on the used market; a buyer who needs four seats or hard-IFR capability should look elsewhere.

 Key Features for GA Buyers